WHO WE ARE

 WE ARE VOOM FOUNDATION

-The Vincent Obioma Ohaju Memorial (VOOM) Foundation was established to raise standard of care and create a sustainable medical institution in Nigeria.
+The Vincent Obioma Ohaju Memorial (VOOM) Foundation was established to raise standard of care and create a sustainable medical program in Nigeria.

 The Nigerian healthcare system is poorly developed and suffers from several recent epidemics.
 Despite Nigerian’s strategic position in Africa, the country is greatly underserved in the healthcare sphere.
 Health facilities, expertise, personnel, medical equipment and major diagnostic modalities are inadequate, especially in rural areas.